Working with Panels¶

 Optimize order setting should be used for automatic panel testing.

 The setting selects one panel out of the sub-panels uniformly at random.
 There is no backfill between the sub-panels if the chosen sub-panel is empty.
+If backfill is required, the backfill must be within the sub-panels.
+To have backfill of an entire panel, see Advanced.
 There is no setting for a maximum number of sub-panels.
+This is to preserve fairness in the ongoing test.

 The panel split test strategy is intended as a manual evaluation of panels during a limited time.
 Before configuring a panel split test, it is recommended to contact Apptus support.